This is where I will post any news regarding various things I encounter in my academic field.

 Older newsletters will be posted on my blog

-Since April of this year, I have been continuing to teach in an Adjunct status for a number of institutions.
-At the peak of Summer, I was teaching 17 different classes.
+This, I have been continuing to teach in an Adjunct status for Israel Institute of Biblical Studies.
+At the peak of Spring, I was teaching 25 different classes.
 I am more than full-time busy, but not full-time employed.
-(17 adjunct fees are equivalent to about 1/3 or 1/4 of a salary).
+(25 adjunct fees are equivalent to about 1/2 of a salary).
 So, I am still searching for a full-time position.
 I have kept my search wide, including traditional New Testament posts and research fellowships where I could pursue further grammatical research.
-Several positive and negative things occurred.
-Most of the institutions I applied to did not inform me of their decision, but a good number did this year.
-I received more rejection letters from jobs that had a far greater number of applicants than had been typical before Covid.
-I did get one interview this year, so it was not all bad.
+I have also applied to some positions for publishers in the editing role.
+The number of applicants to each job is still massive, and I have at least heard back from most of the institutions this year.
+I had one interview as well.
 I have a number of applications currently in process, and am hoping one or more of them are interested, with at least one good fit.
-(2-3 of these are really sweet!)
-Additionally, one of the journals to which I submitted an article, also rejected my piece, so I now need to rework it for a different journal.
-It is important to tailor each article to the journal for which it is intended.
-The next journal I am sending it to looks promising.
-I also have a couple other articles and chapters for edited works in various stages of the publication process.

-I attended the annual Stone-Campbell Journal Conference virtually this Spring.
-I got to see a number of friends online.
-I presented a paper this Spring on the pragmatics of the Greek Perfect tense-form.
+I attended the Midwest Regional SBL this February virtually.
+I presented a paper on the infinitives in 1 Tim 2, and received some feedback.
+I attended the annual Stone-Campbell Journal Conference in-person this Spring.
+I got to see a number of friends I have not seen in several years.
+Either they didn't attend the virtual conferences of the last couple years, or I was consistently in a different zoom room than they were.
+I presented two papers this Spring.
+The first was a continuation paper on the pragmatics of the Greek Perfect tense-form.
+The second was on the complex infinitives in 1 Tim 2:12.
+This paper generated a lot of feedback in the Q&A session.
 This conference has been a great place for me to present a number of papers over the years.
 I also work for the Stone-Campbell Journal to coordinate book reviews.
-From the book assigning, to the reviewers receiving their books, to completed reviews coming in for me to compile, the process has all been much slower this year than usual.
-The pandemic has affected so many work areas and people that the whole process got bogged down.
-As more places get used to the "new normal," I am hoping that we can see a speedier turn-around on bits of this process.
+From the book assigning, to the reviewers receiving their books, to completed reviews coming in for me to compile, the process has been a little faster this year than last year.
+The pandemic affected so many work areas and people that the whole process got bogged down.
+As more places are getting used to the "new normal," it seems to be returning slowly to the normal speed.